 The NWRS is a statutory document, subject to a high level of public scrutiny and input, and signed off by the Minister.
-The information contained in the NWRS is the best information and knowledge available at the time.
+The NWRS contains the best information and knowledge available at the time of its preparation.
 The information in Chapter 2 and Appendix D of the NWRS Strategy on water requirements, availability and reconciliation was updated with comments received from the public participation process in the second half of 2002.
 To enable the finalisation of the NWRS, these figures were "closed" for changes in February 2003.

-Underlying the figures in Chapter 2 and Appendix D of the NWRS is a set of 19 reports "Overview of Water Resources Availability and Utilisation", one for each WMA.
-These reports contain more detailed information on each WMA than was summarised for the NWRS and are referred to, in short, as "WMA Reports".
+Underlying the figures in Chapter 2 and Appendix D of the NWRS is a set of 19 reports "Overview of Water Resources Availability and Utilisation"; one for each WMA.
+These reports contain more detailed information on each WMA than was summarised for the NWRS and are referred to, in short, as 'WMA Reports' (19).
 The WMA reports were also finalised with the February 2003 information.

-Still deeper in the background lies another set of reports (one per WMA), the so-called Water Resource Situation Assessment Reports.
-These reports contain a wealth of information on each WMA, but the figures on requirements, availability and reconciliation have been superceded by the WMA report and the NWRS.
+Still deeper in the background lies another set of reports (one per WMA).
+These are the Water Resource Situation Assessment Reports (17).
+These reports contain a wealth of information on each WMA, but the figures on requirements, availability and reconciliation have been superseded by the WMA report and the NWRS.

 The ISPs for all WMAs used the information contained in the NWRS and WMA reports as the point of departure.
-However, an inevitable result of the ISP process has been that better information has emerged in some cases.
-The reason is that the level of study is more detailed and intense for the ISP.
-This included very close scrutiny of the numbers used in the NWRS, and in some cases a reworking of base data and some remodelling.
-Where the ISPs contain yield balance data which differs from the NWRS, these discrepancies are carefully explained.
+However, an inevitable result of the ISP process has been that better information has, in some cases, emerged.
+The level of study has been very detailed and intense for the ISP.
+This has included very close scrutiny of the numbers used in the NWRS, and in some cases a reworking of base data and some re-modelling.
+Where the ISPs contain yield balance data differing from that in the NWRS, these discrepancies are carefully explained, as are all other instances of divergence.
 Where other differences from the NWRS are necessary these are also detailed in the ISP, with accompanying explanations.

 It is required that the Department work with the best possible data so that the best possible decisions can be taken.
 Where the ISPs have improved upon the NWRS then this is the data that should be used.
-The new data contained in the ISP will also be open to public scrutiny as the ISP reports will be published on the Internet and in hardcopy, and will be presented and discussed at WMA forums.
-Comments received will be considered and worked into subsequent versions of the ISP on a regular (yearly) basis.
+The new data contained in the ISP will also be open to public scrutiny with the ISP reports published on the Internet and in hardcopy, and presented and discussed at WMA forums.
+Comments received will be considered and worked into subsequent versions of the ISP on a regular (annual) basis.
 The NWRS will be updated to reflect the latest understanding in each new edition.

-1.4 Integrated Water Resource Management (IWRM)
+1.4 INTEGRATED WATER RESOURCE MANAGEMENT (IWRM)